AnhCaooo/awesome-weather/README.md

 ## Running unit tests

-Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).
+Run `ng test` to execute the unit tests via [Cypress](https://www.cypress.io/).

-## Running end-to-end tests
+## Running end-to-end tests with Cypress

-Run `ng e2e` to execute the end-to-end tests via a platform of your choice.
+Run `ng e2e` to execute the end-to-end tests via [Cypress](https://www.cypress.io/).
 To use this command, you need to first add a package that implements end-to-end testing capabilities.

 ## Further help